Desarrollos-Web-Urquiza/expolearning/README.md

 expolearning
 =================

-A simple API to learn Expo and React Native
+A simple APP to learn Expo and React Native